Penne alla vodka with Prosciutto

 • Penne pasta – Perfect shape for catching and holding the creamy sauce

-• Parmesan cheese – Adds nutty, sharp flavor; always use freshly grated for best results
+• Parmesan cheese – Adds a nutty, sharp flavor; always use freshly grated for best results

 • Fresh basil – Provides aromatic finish and bright color contrast